ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **Correlation Attack Resistance:** While deterministic encryption can reveal repeated inputs, the non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).

 - **Privacy-Preserving Analytics:** Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without needing to reveal the original values to third-party processors.
 This approach addresses the anonymization requirements for DNS query data sharing outlined in {{RSSAC040}}, enabling research while protecting source IP privacy.
-Note that network hierarchy and geographic relationships are not preserved.
+Since network hierarchy and geographic relationships are not preserved by encryption, organizations requiring such metadata SHOULD extract and store it separately (e.g., country, ASN) rather than relying on the flawed practice of IP address truncation, which provides inconsistent privacy protection and irreversibly destroys information.

 - **Seamless Third-Party Integration:** Encrypted IPs can act as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.